thatslifescience/github_dev/_posts/2018-07-09-A-parasite-only-a-moth-could-love-BROADLEY.md

 source-id: 14vREvZ2sxhcykdChFx040qczYzZuoW8jm2IfvUzSDFA
 published: true
 ---
-**Title:**  A parasite only a moth could love

-**Author:** Hannah J. Broadley

-**Teaser:** Did you know that a parasite can have a parasite, which in turn can have a parasite of its own?
-These interactions can influence our ability to control pest insect species.

-**Category:** Earth's Organisms

-**Keywords:** Insects, Ecology, Interactions, Parasites

-**Featured photo:** Figure 4

-The vermin only teaze and pinchTheir foes superior by an inch.
-So, naturalists observe, a fleaHas smaller fleas that on him prey;And these have smaller still to bite 'em,And so proceed ad infinitum.
+The vermin only teaze and pinch
+Their foes superior by an inch.
+So, naturalists observe, a flea
+Has smaller fleas that on him prey;
+And these have smaller still to bite 'em,
+And so proceed ad infinitum.

-*  Jonathan Swift from *On Poetry: A Rhapsody* (1733)
+-  Jonathan Swift from *On Poetry: A Rhapsody* (1733)

 This poem about fleas on fleas on fleas is actually describing a biological phenomenon called hyperparasitism.
 More specifically, hyperparasitism is when a parasite feeds on a host, which is also a parasite itself.